 - 3.1 65% of English Waste Collection Authorities have introduced a charge for collecting garden waste.
-In the Eastern Region, 50% have already taken up the statutory option to charge for Household Garden Waste.
+In the Eastern Region, 50% have already taken up the statutory option to charge for Household Garden Waste, with Fenland District Council being the only charged for service in Cambridgeshire.
 The provision of this type of charged service is therefore tried and tested.
 The Council has looked to those authorities already operating such services to inform the proposed service for Huntingdonshire. - 3.2 New DEFRA guidelines on waste collections are expected imminently.
 No advance details have been published about expectations of collection methodology.
-However, it is likely that Councils that do not currently charge a subscription for garden waste collection will be unable to do so in the future once the new DEFRA guidance has been issued - 3.3 Colchester City Council, Braintree District Council and North Northamptonshire Council are introducing new subscription services this year. - 3.4 In East Anglia, the average price charged is £59.33 per garden waste bin - 3.5 The Council are proposing a rate of \pounds 57.50 per week.
-This is the equivalent of \pounds 1.10 per week for a single bin.
+However, it is likely that Councils that do not currently charge a subscription for garden waste collection will be unable to do so in the future once the new DEFRA guidance has been issued. - 3.3 Colchester City Council, Braintree District Council and North Northamptonshire Council are introducing new subscription services this year. - 3.4 In East Anglia, the average price charged is £59.33 per garden waste bin - 3.5 The Council are proposing a rate of £57.50 per annum for the first bin.
+This is the equivalent of £1.10 per week for a single bin.